 The meeting in Prague was attended by 47 members of the Delivery Group, from 30 European countries.
 Having these people together, Dennis Wansink used the opportunity to plead for improving cooperation between mammalogists across Europe so as to achieve greater influence in mammal conservation.
 He proposed that the atlas project could provide a good stimulus for improved cooperation and that the network of contacts for the atlas could start this process.

-The meeting was an initiative of The Habitat Foundation, financed by Foundation NLBIF and realised in cooperation with the Dutch Mammal Society, the European Mammal Society, the Nature Conservation Agency of Luxembourg and the Charles University in Prague.
+The meeting was an initiative of The Habitat Foundation, financed by Foundation NLBIF and realised in cooperation with the Dutch Mammal Society, the European Mammal Foundation, the Nature Conservation Agency of Luxembourg and the Charles University in Prague.